Lou Rogers: Becoming a cartoonist

 Lou Rogers, “He Does the Family Voting.”
 New York Call, October 25, 1911.

 Around 1900 Rogers decided on a career in art and enrolled at the Massachusetts Normal Art School, now the Massachusetts College of Art and Design.
 By her own account, her spirited personality and predilection to explore the city of Boston proved incompatible with these studies.
 After one year she dropped out.
 She then enrolled in physical culture classes offered in Washington DC.
 Afterwards she signed on to a business venture with a classmate, where they traveled out West offering physical culture seminars to communities.
 Because they lacked business experience, it was a financial disaster.
 She soon had a new determination: she would become a cartoonist.
 Off she went to New York City, where she contacted newspaper offices.
-Finding barriers to being a woman cartoonist using the name Annie, she began submitting her work as "Lou Rogers."
-In 1908 her earliest known published cartoons appeared in Judge Magazine, one of the popular nationwide humor magazines.
-Rogers' art was shocking to many, such as her work entitled "He Does the Family Voting" which depicts a man with asses ears clutching his diploma and hogging the ballot box, claiming 'The Ballot Box is Mine Because It’s Mine!'.
-This work was denied by the Woman’s Journal, the publication for the National American Woman Suffrage Association (NAWSA), and by a Hearst editor who declined based upon Ms Rogers' sex.
+Finding barriers to being a woman cartoonist using the name Annie, she began submitting her work as "Lou Rogers" In 1908 her earliest known published cartoons appeared in Judge Magazine, one of the popular nationwide humor magazines.
+Rogers's art was shocking to many, such as her work entitled "He Does the Family Voting" which depicts a man with asses ears clutching his diploma and hogging the ballot box, claiming 'The Ballot Box is Mine Because It’s Mine!'.
+This work was denied by the Woman’s Journal, the publication for the National American Woman Suffrage Association (NAWSA), and by a Hearst editor who declined based upon Rogers's sex.
 Rogers thus began sending in her work by mail, signing as 'Lou' Rogers.
 The androgynous nature of her signature as ‘Lou’ might have helped her bypass gender discrimination in this line of work and grant her more and earlier publications.
 "He Does the Family Voting" was later accepted by the Socialist publication The New York Call and published on October 25th, 1911.
 Ms Rogers became a staff artist at Judge, regularly contributing original artwork to the suffrage page called "The Modern Woman" alongside H. G. Peter, the illustrator who created the image of Wonder Woman.
-Peter drew heavy influence from Rogers' art for both the physical look and themes/motifs within the first Wonder Woman comics, most notably images of breaking free of constraints.
-Rogers' "Tearing Off the Bonds" shares a striking resemblance to early images of Peter's.
+Peter drew heavy influence from Rogers's art for both the physical look and themes/motifs within the first Wonder Woman comics, most notably images of breaking free of constraints.
+Rogers's "Tearing Off the Bonds" shares a striking resemblance to early images of Peter's.

-Left: Lou Rogers, “Tearing Off the Bonds,” Judge, October 19, 1912.
-Right: An early H. G. Peter drawing of Wonder Woman (c.
-1943).

 In a small way, the image of Wonder Woman continues the legacy of Rogers.